 Introduction

-The COVID-19 pandemic is a major threat to India [1], one of the most populous nations of the world.
-One measure to address the potential threat is the targeting of prevention measures within vulnerable communities that may be the first to experience widespread transmission and that can propagate transmission to the general population.
-One such community is that of red-light areas, within which the difficulty of social distancing, routine activity patterns of key community members, and the potential transmission to diverse geographies all implicate as highly relevant to the spread of COVID-19.
-COVID-19 is contagious and transmitted by respiratory droplets [2].
-As a non-pharmaceutical intervention measure, social distancing involves staying one meter away from other individuals to prevent transmission [3], however mobility patterns in red-light areas and the sex act require close proximity to another person.
-It is clear that practicing social distancing while performing or receiving sexual services is not possible.
-The transmission rate of the disease during the sex act in red-light areas will be very high.
-The impact of high transmission of COVID-19 within red-light areas, on the cities in which they reside, and on the Indian populace requires critical evaluation.
+The COVID-19 pandemic is a major threat to India [1], one of the most populous nations in the world.
+One measure to address the potential threat is the targeting of prevention measures within vulnerable communities that may be the first to experience widespread transmission and propagate transmission to the general population.
+One such community is that of red-light areas, within which the difficulty of social distancing, contact patterns, population density, and the potential transmission to and from diverse geographies may combine to make red-light communities key populations at high risk of COVID-19 COVID-19 is contagious and transmitted by respiratory droplets [2].
+As a primary intervention measure, social distancing involves staying at least one meter away from other individuals to prevent transmission [3] However, both typical living conditions and sexual interactions in red-light areas make these measures .

+Here we evaluate the impact of continued closure of red-light areas to COVID-19 incidence both in those areas and to the broader population.
+We find that maintenance of closure will have a disporportionate impact in slowing epidemic growth.
+To make the prolonged closure of red light districts feasible, it is essential that the governement provide sex workers with alternative means to survive the closure.

 Methods